virtuozzo/cloudscripting-docs/docs/creating-manifest/actions.md

 ```
 @@!

-In example above there are two api methods **Create** file and **RestartNodesByGroup**.
+In example above there are two api methods **Create** file and **RestartNodes**.
 Every method has their own set of parameters which they are required.

 The same parameters for all **methods** in one `action` can be set once.
 For example:
 @@@